The same creative energy that guides our artists, writers and musicians also inspires our innovators, inventors and entrepreneurs.

-Under this exemption, component building materials can be purchased directly by the business.
-If these materials are not part of the construction contract, they are not subject to contractor’s tax, and sales tax is not due on materials purchased by the headquarters.
+Under this exemption, component building materials can be purchased directly by telecommunication entities in less developed areas.
+If these materials are not part of the construction contract, they are not subject to contractor’s tax, and sales tax is not due on materials purchased under this exemption.
 To qualify for the exemption, the materials must be purchased by, billed to, and paid for directly by the eligible entity.
 Contractor’s tax will still apply to the labor portion of the construction contract.

 To qualify for this exemption, application must be made to the Mississippi Department of Revenue prior to beginning the project.